nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use case: UC04 - Add a student group**
+**Use case: UC04 - Find student contacts**

 **MSS:**

+1. User requests to filter student contacts.

+2. ArchDuke filters and displays all the relevant student contacts based on the input attributes.

+   Use case ends.

+**Extensions**

+* 1a.
+User enters an invalid find command format.

+  * 1a1.
+ArchDuke shows an error message.

+    Use case resumes from step 1.

+* 1b.
+The student contact list is empty.

+    Use case ends.

+**Use case: UC05 - Add a student group**

+**MSS:**

 1. User requests to add a student group.

-2. ArchDuke adds the group.
-3. ArchDuke updates the group list and displays the group in the group list.
+2. ArchDuke adds the group and display the group.

    Use case ends.

 **Extensions**

 * 1a.
 The group attributes are in an invalid format.

   * 1a1.
 ArchDuke shows an error message.

     Use case resumes from step 1.

+* 1b.
+The group attributes are missing.

+  * 1b1.
+ArchDuke shows an error message.

+    Use case resumes from step 1.

+* 1c.
+The group already exists in ArchDuke.

+  * 1c1.
+ArchDuke shows an error message.

+    Use case resumes from step 1.

-**Use case: UC05 - Delete a student group**
+**Use case: UC06 - Delete a student group**

 **MSS:**

 1. User requests to delete a group in the group list.

-2. ArchDuke deletes the group.
-3. ArchDuke updates the group list and removes the group from the group list.
+2. ArchDuke deletes the group and no longer display the group.

    Use case ends.

 **Extensions**

 * 1a.
-The given index of the group is invalid.
+The group attributes are in an invalid format.

     * 1a1.
 ArchDuke shows an error message.

        Use case resumes from step 1.

+* 1b.
+The group does not exist in ArchDuke.

+    * 1b1.
+ArchDuke shows an error message.

+      Use case resumes from step 1.

+* 1c.
+The group list is empty.

+  Use case ends.

 **Use case: UC06 - Assign a student to a group**